Making a budget you can actually stick to

 YES!
 Let’s get to it.

 If you have one of my above budgeting bundles, the budget skeleton is already there for you.
-If you want to make your own here is the general format you want to follow
+If you want to make your own, here is the general format you want to follow

 At the top of the page, record your expected income.
+Under the income section, then comes your expenses.

 We are going to practice paying ourselves first.
 That means before you go spending anything, you have already set aside money for your savings and investments.

-Write down your contributions to your savings goals (which you determined the monthly costs for in the Free Financial Goal Planner you filled out).
-Then list out all your expected bills for the month, next to the amount, add the date the bill is due.
+Then, list out all your expected bills for the month; next to the amount, add the date the bill is due.
 Include here any minimum debt payments required each month.

-Now to calculate, subtract every item from your total income.
+Now, to calculate, subtract every item from your total income.

 Are you spending less than you make?